tristaneason/grizzlytargets/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.30.0 - 13/04/2021 =
+* Tested on WooCommerce 5.2
+* Password protected products are now excluded from the feed.
+* Improved the stability of automatic feed updates.

 = 1.29.2 - 26/03/2021 =
 * Updated an issue that prevented Regular Prices from Variable Products to be included in the feeds.